wheeyls/remote-pair-programmer/README.md

 ### Required Secrets

-- `AI_API_KEY` - Your OpenAI API key
+- `AI_API_KEY` - Your OpenAI or Sonnet API key

-To add your OpenAI API key to GitHub Actions:
+To add your API key to GitHub Actions:

 1. Go to your GitHub repository
 2. Click on "Settings" > "Secrets and variables" > "Actions"